acozine/molecule/doc/source/getting_started.rst

 For each Molecule test scenario you must choose:
 * a virtualization platform or `driver` (Docker, Vagrant, a cloud platform, etc.)
-* a test framework or 'verifier' (Goss, Inspec, Testinfra)
+* a test engine or 'verifier' (Ansible itself, Testinfra, Goss, Inspec)

 Creating your first Molecule project
 ====================================